 Brief Bio - Mayank Vatsa received the M.S. and Ph.D. degrees in computer science from West Virginia University, Morgantown, USA, in 2005 and 2008, respectively.
-He is currently an Associate Professor with the Indraprastha Institute of Information Technology, Delhi, India and Visiting Professor at West Virginia University, USA.
+He is currently a Professor with the Indraprastha Institute of Information Technology, Delhi, India and Visiting Professor at West Virginia University, USA.
 His research has been funded by UIDAI and DeitY, Government of India.
 He has authored around 200 publications in refereed journals, book chapters, and conferences.
 His areas of interest are biometrics, image processing, computer vision, and information fusion.
 He is a recipient of the AR Krishnaswamy Faculty Research Fellowship, the FAST Award by DST, India, and several best paper and best poster awards in international conferences.
 He is also the Vice President (Publications) of IEEE Biomertics Council, an Associate Editor of the IEEE ACCESS and an Area Editor of Information Fusion (Elsevier).
 He served as the PC Co-Chair of ICB 2013, IJCB 2014, and ISBA2017.

 Research Interests - Unmanned aerial vehicles, underwater vehicles, multi-robot systems, guidance and control, and human-robot interaction.

 Brief Bio - P.B.
-Sujit is an Assistant Professor at the Indraprastha Institute of Information Technology, New Delhi, India.
+Sujit is an Associate Professor at the Indraprastha Institute of Information Technology, New Delhi, India.
 He received the bachelor's degree from Bangalore University, India, in 1998, Master's degree from Visveswaraya Technological University, India, in 2002, and Ph.D. from the Indian Institute of Science, Bangalore, India, in 2006.
 Earlier, he was a Research Scientist at Universidade do Porto, Portugal and Post-Doctoral Fellow in Brigham Young University, Provo, Utah.

 Research Interests - Mobile Systems and Applications, Middleware, ICT for Development.

-Brief Bio - Pushpendra Singh is an Associate Professor at Indraprastha Institute of Information Technology (IIIT-D), New Delhi.
+Brief Bio - Pushpendra Singh is a Professor at Indraprastha Institute of Information Technology (IIIT-D), New Delhi.
 He completed his PhD.
 In 2004 from Inria-Rennes, France in the area of mobile computing.
 He worked at Portsmouth University, Newcastle University, and Inria-Rocquencourt before IIIT-D. His primary research interest areas are mobile systems and applications, middleware, and ICT for Development.
 His work has been successfully transferred to Industry in the past leading to creation of start-ups and new products.
 His research is funded by DEiTY, ITRA, DST, DRDO, CEFIPRA etc. His work has been deployed in the field for various projects including in projects related to national schemes such as NRHM (National Rural Health Mission) and NREGS (National Rural Employment Guarantee Scheme).
 Pushpendra Singh has also been appointed Nodal Officer by Govt. of NCT, Delhi for running 181-Women-in-distress helpline.
 All the software for the helpline has been developed by the team of Pushpendra.
 Pushpendra Singh is also the Associate Dean (IRD), where he looks after the Innovation, Research, and Development activities of IIIT-Delhi.

 Research Interests - Program Analysis, Software Security, Automatic Program Repair, Program Comprehension, Specification Mining, Wireless Sensor Networks.

-Brief Bio - Rahul Purandare is an Assistant Professor in the department of Computer Science and Engineering at the Indraprastha Institute of Information Technology Delhi (IIITD).
+Brief Bio - Rahul Purandare is an Associate Professor in the department of Computer Science and Engineering at the Indraprastha Institute of Information Technology Delhi (IIITD).
 He received his Ph.D. in Computer Science from the University of Nebraska - Lincoln in 2011.
 Before that he worked with Tech Mahindra (India) and with British Telecom (U.K.) from 1996 to 2006 in various capacities as a software engineer, a project leader and a senior consultant.
 From 2011 to 2013 he worked at the University of Nebraska - Lincoln as a postdoctoral researcher where he conducted research on the analysis of robotic systems and runtime monitoring of resource constrained systems.
 His research has appeared in the proceedings of several reputed conferences including OOPSLA, ICSE, ISSTA, ASE, PEPM, and RV.
 He has received the ACM distinguished research paper award for the work which was presented at ISSTA 2013.

 Research Interests - Pattern Recognition, Machine Learning, Biometrics and Medical Imaging.

 Brief Bio - Richa Singh received the Ph.D. degree in computer science from West Virginia University, Morgantown, USA, in 2008.
-She is currently an Associate Professor with the Indraprastha Institute of Information Technology, Delhi, India and a Visiting Professor at West Virginia University, USA.
+She is currently a Professor with the Indraprastha Institute of Information Technology, Delhi, India and a Visiting Professor at West Virginia University, USA.
 Her research has been funded by UIDAI and MeitY, Government of India.
 She has authored around 200 publications in refereed journals, book chapters, and conferences.
 Her areas of interest are biometrics, pattern recognition, and machine learning.
 She is a recipient of the Kusum and Mohandas Pai Faculty Research Fellowship at the Indraprastha Institute of Information Technology, the FAST Award by DST, India, and several best paper and best poster awards in international conferences.
 She is also an Editorial Board Member of Information Fusion (Elsevier), IEEE ACCESS, and the EURASIP Journal on Image and Video Processing (Springer).
 She is serving as the General Co-Chair of ISBA2017 and PC Co-Chair of BTAS 2016.